well-typed/hs-bindgen/manual/LowLevel/Usage/05-ParsingSelectingAndProgramSlicing.md

 2. We do not parse and reify all declarations read and provided by Clang.
    Instead, we match declarations against [_parse predicates_](#parse-predicates).
+The parse predicate dictates which declarations `hs-bindgen` reifies into `hs-bindgen`-specific data structures.
-We parse and reify matching declarations, and exclude declarations not matching the parse predicate.
-That is, the parse predicate dictates which declarations `hs-bindgen` reifies into `hs-bindgen`-specific data structures.
+   We parse and reify declarations matching the parse predicate, and do not attempt to parse and reify declarations not matching the parse predicate.

 3. Given the set of declarations parsed and reified by `hs-bindgen`, [_select predicates_](#select-predicates) dictate which declarations to generate